Categorical Medicine

 Structure

-Program Leadership: There is a deep bench of dedicated and experienced clinicians, educators and researchers leading the program, including our Department Chair, Department Vice Chair, Program Director, Deputy Program Director, Senior Associate Program Director, ten additional Associate Program Directors, and five Chief Residents.
+Program Leadership: There is a deep bench of dedicated and experienced clinicians, educators, and researchers leading the program, including our Department Chair, Program Director, Deputy Program Director, Senior Associate Program Director, ten additional Associate Program Directors, and five Chief Residents.

-Chief Residents: We annually recruit five residents who have completed training in our program to stay on for an additional year as faculty and administrative leaders.
-They each are dedicated to distinct aspects of the program: University of Illinois Hospital, Jesse Brown VA Hospital, Research and Education, Ambulatory training, and Quality and Patient Safety.
+Chief Residents: We annually recruit six residents who have completed training in our program to stay on for an additional year as faculty and administrative leaders.
+They each are dedicated to distinct aspects of the program: University of Illinois Hospital, Jesse Brown VA Hospital, Research, Education, Ambulatory Care, Diversity and Inclusion, and Quality and Patient Safety.

 Faculty: Residents are supervised by over 200 full-time faculty who are only affiliated with the UIC Department of Medicine.
 Our faculty teach and provide patient care, which allows them to concentrate their efforts on residency mentorship, research, and education.
 Faculty are evaluated by the housestaff on their teaching abilities monthly to assure they remain excellent educators.

-X+Y Format: We have a 4+2 system for senior residents with 4 weeks of inpatient or consult rotations followed by 2 weeks of a Y-block which features continuity clinics at UIH and the Jesse Brown VA, longitudinal electives, research half-days and administrative protected time.
-The Y-block also features a robust ambulatory medicine focused didactic schedule.
+X+Y Format: We have a 4+2 system for senior residents with 4 weeks of inpatient or consult rotations followed by 2 weeks of an ambulatory Y-block.
+The Y-block features continuity clinics at UIH and the Jesse Brown VA, longitudinal electives, research half-days and administrative protected time.
+During the Y-block, residents experience a robust ambulatory medicine focused didactic schedule.
+We have now also implemented a similar system for our interns with a “Flex X” to ensure they are scheduled to be on an ambulatory rotation, inpatient/outpatient consult rotation, or vacation every 6 weeks at the most.

-Training Sites: Residents rotate at the University of Illinois Hospital & Health Sciences System (UIH) and the Jesse Brown VA (JBVA), and both have inpatient medicine services and continuity clinics.
-They are only three blocks away from each other and conveniently located steps away from public transportation by train or bus.
-Both sites serve a diverse and underserved patient population that are representative of Chicago.
-UIH cares for everyone in the community regardless of ability to pay, with ~50% of patients with Medicaid or without insurance, 25% on Medicare, and only the remainder have private insurance.
+Training Sites: Residents rotate at the University of Illinois Hospital & Health Sciences System (UIH) and the Jesse Brown VA (JBVA), which both have inpatient medicine services and continuity clinics.
+These hospitals are only three blocks away from each other and conveniently located steps away from public transportation by train or bus.
+Both sites serve a diverse and underserved patient population within Chicago.
+UIH cares for everyone in the community regardless of their insurance.
+About 50% of patients have Medicaid or are without insurance, 25% on Medicare, and very few with private insurance.
 The JBVA provides free care to veterans that have served our country and are often from under-resourced communities.

 Specialized Tracks: We offer dedicated tracks for Academic Internal Medicine, Global Health Advocates and Scholars, Leaders for Local Change, and Medical Education.
 We are also the first medicine residency in the country to sponsor an Innovation in Internal Medicine track.
-We offer an Integrated Geriatrics-Internal Medicine pathway, in which the 3 years of Internal Medicine training is tailored towards Geriatrics, and then a PGY4 year is devoted to a Geriatrics fellowship.
-In addition, we offer a Physician Scientist Development Program that guarantees trainees a fellowship of their desire after two years in the Categorical program, a Stimulating Access to Research in Residency (StARR) program for an internal medicine resident to complete a PGY4 year of 80% clinical research and 20% patient care and teaching, and a Richard J. Weber GI Research Training Honors (GIRTH) Program for an internal medicine resident to complete a PGY4 year of 80% clinical research focused within gastroenterology/hepatology/nutrition and 20% clinical training.
+We now offer an Integrated Geriatrics-Internal Medicine pathway, where residents will complete their 3 years in Internal Medicine and then devote their PGY4 year to a Geriatrics fellowship.
+In addition, we offer a Physician Scientist Development Program that guarantees trainees a spot into their desired fellowship after two years of general internal medicine.
+UIC is one of the few programs that offers a Stimulating Access to Research in Residency (StARR) fellowship that allows residents to do a dedicated year of research within the fields of cardiology, hematology/oncology, or pulmonology with an NIH sponsored R38 research grant for during their PGY4 year.
+Finally, we are now offering a new program called the Richard J. Weber GI Research Training Honors (GRIT) Program for an internal medicine resident to complete a PGY4 year of clinical research focused within gastroenterology/hepatology/nutrition.
+Both the StARR and the GRIT programs require residents to do 80% research and 20% clinical training during their PGY4 years.

 -